-A few years before the Civil War, one of the most legendary storms to strike the Louisiana coast destroyed Last Island, Each summer. wealthy New Orleanians would take the steamer down to the resort.
+A few years before the Civil War, one of the most legendary storms to strike the Louisiana coast destroyed Last Island.
+Each summer, wealthy New Orleanians would take the steamer down to the resort.
 On Aug.
 9, 1856, as hotel guests waltzed away the night, gale winds began whipping outside.
 The next morning, the guests awoke to a hellish fury.

-When the regularly scheduled steamer failed to arrive, vacationers realized they were trapped and that the Gulf would soon sweep over the island.
+steamer failed to arrive, vacationers realized they were trapped and that the Gulf would soon sweep over hurricane; every building upon the island giving way,